 - Vermouth - substitute vermouth for dry marsala wine, they taste very similar and sweet

-- Heavy Cream - make a creamy chicken marsala by adding cream at the very end
+- Heavy Cream - make a chicken marsala with cream by adding cream at the very end

 - Chili - spice it up and add some chili peppers